saylordotorg/course_polsc303/Unit01.md

+---
+layout: default
+title: "POLSC303: Feminist Politics"
+course_description: "An introduction to feminist political thought, examining how feminists have reacted to and shaped conventional political theory.
+Discusses the 'waves' of feminism that have characterized feminist political theory and assesses the changing role of gender in contemporary public life."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Feminism and Its Political and Cultural Discontents** <span id="1"></span>
 *In this unit, we will look at different definitions of feminism and